The Queenan Law Firm

 If you were involved in the car accident that caused your loved one’s death, you might be entitled to further damages.
 As a victim yourself, you might be entitled to file a personal injury lawsuit for your own injuries.
 This can entitle you to compensation for medical expenses if you faced injury.
 If you had to miss work because of your injuries, you might also be entitled to your own lost wages.
 Finally, taking your car accident case to court could entitled you to compensation for your own pain and suffering.

 If you personally witnessed your loved one’s death, you might be able to file a claim for negligent infliction of emotional distress.
-This can entitle you to compensation for the shock and emotional anguish of witnessing the death of a loved one.
+This can entitle you to compensation for the shock and emotional anguish of witnessing a fatal car accident.
 In order to succeed in this kind of claim, you need to prove all of the following:

 - You personally witnessed the accident from very nearby, or were involved in the accident yourself;